f-hader/SimCATS/README.md

 -   an implementation of the `IdealCSDInterface` for the simulation of ideal CSD data,
 -   an implementation of the `SensorInterface` for the simulation of the sensor (dot) reaction based on the ideal CSD data, and
--   (optionally) implementations of the desired types of distortions, which can be implementations from either `OccupationDistortionInterface`, `SensorPotentialDistortionInterface`, or `SensorResponseDistortionInterface`.
+-   (optionally) implementations of the desired types of distortions, which can be implementations from `OccupationDistortionInterface`, `SensorPotentialDistortionInterface`, or `SensorResponseDistortionInterface`.

-With an initialized instance of the `Simulation` class it is possible to run simulations using the `measure` function (see `example_SimCATS_simulation_class.ipynb`).
+With an initialized instance of the `Simulation` class, it is possible to run simulations using the `measure` function (see `example_SimCATS_simulation_class.ipynb`).

 ### Subpackage `ideal_csd`

-This subpackage contains the `IdealCSDInterface`, that is used by the `Simulation` class for the generation of ideal CSD data, and an implementation of the `IdealCSDInterface` (`IdealCSDGeometric`) based on our geometric simulation approach.
+This subpackage contains the `IdealCSDInterface` used by the `Simulation` class  and an implementation of the `IdealCSDInterface` (`IdealCSDGeometric`) based on our geometric simulation approach.
-Additionally, in the subpackage `geometric`, it contains the functions used by `IdealCSDGeometric`, including the implementation of the total charge transition (TCT) definition and functions for calculating the occupations using TCTs.
+Additionally, it contains in the subpackage `geometric` the functions used by `IdealCSDGeometric`, including the implementation of the total charge transition (TCT) definition and functions for calculating the occupations using TCTs.

 ### Subpackage `distortions`